 There has been long running litigation relating to the employment rights of Uber drivers and other individuals working with similar arrangements.
 However, each person’s employment status will depend on the particular facts of the case, and the fact that some individuals may have statutory employment rights does not mean that everyone who works in a similar role and in a similar way will have, or will be guaranteed, the same protection.

-In this news alert, Partner David Fisher and Associate Naomi Latham, explore the outcome of Johnson v Transopco UK Ltd EAT 6, and what it means for the employment rights of taxi drivers and similar workers.
+In this news alert, Partner David Fisher explores the outcome of Johnson v Transopco UK Ltd EAT 6, and what it means for the employment rights of taxi drivers and similar workers.

 Factual background to the case